BenTracyDotCom/DMHelper/README.md

 There should be a QR code right there in the CLI terminal.
 Scroll up a bit if you don't see it.

-## OR
+### OR

 ### Run the Dev server on a virtual device

-Set up the virtual Android or iOS device according to respective docs Run the Expo command pertinent to send the app to the virtual device (a for Android or i for iOS)
+Set up the virtual Android or iOS device according to respective docs.

+Run the Expo command pertinent to send the app to the virtual device (a for Android or i for iOS)

 ### Start editing and see the app change!